hiiamboris/red-wiki/Red-View-Graphic-System.md

 `type`	| `'base`
 `image`	| An image! value can be specified, alpha channel is supported.
 `color`	| A background color can be specified, alpha channel is supported.
+`text`  | An optional text to be displayed inside the face.
 `draw`	| Transparency is fully supported for Draw primitives.

 Notes: